New Zealand Diploma in Early Childhood Education and Care (Level 6)

-- Blended learning students wishing to enrol in the Field Practice course are required to attend two x 16 hour Block Courses.
-These will be eight hours each day and will be held on a consecutive Sunday and Monday.
-Block Courses are an opportunity for face-to-face networking, teaching and learning.
+- Blended Learning students wishing to enrol in the Field Practice course are required to attend two Block Courses each year.
+Block Courses are an opportunity for networking, teaching and learning.
 They are conducted by NZTC lecturers, and focus on topics relevant to the field of early childhood education

 - Students enrolled in the Blended Learning mode are required to undertake work experience (paid or voluntary) in a licensed early childhood centre for a minimum of 16 hours per week throughout the program